 There are various tools available for “spinning” content, but depending on the business Read on »

 I am not a fan of the million tiny SEO tools which barely do anything, that can be found on site after site, but every so often someone puts something out that does some heavy lifting and is extremely useful.
-Every so often when I come across a great free SEO tool that’s worth looking at I’ll do a rundown here.
+It is important for a digital marketing company to find a great free SEO tool that’s worth looking at I’ll do a rundown here.
+One old-school, great SEO tool that has been around for awhile is Rex Swain’s HTTP Viewer.

 It allows you to examine a single page’s HTTP header (or headers, if it redirects in a chain), and see what is returned Read on »